mortizm1988/PhD_accounting_governance/README.md

 (2) monitor the fulfillment of the contractual obligations.

+We also discuss current research areas.

+The course is ideal for economics, finance, or accounting students with basic knowledge of microeconomics and contract theory.

 # Course structure

-Chapter 1 starts by explaining formal and informal contracts, followed by accounting choice and disclosure processing costs.
+Chapter 1 explains formal and informal contracts.
+The emphasis is on **accounting choice** and **disclosure processing costs**.

 ![alt text](img/diag_0.png)